infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 ## Prioritise family unity and be child-centred
 * It is vital to recognise the central importance of family unity to child well-being and development and to actively explore reintegration with a child’s family of origin as the first priority to pursue.
-* Familiesand children must be at the centre of all reintegration support efforts the value of family unity is acknowledged in international law, including the UNCRC (UN 1989).
+* Familiesand children must be at the centre of all reintegration support efforts the value of family unity is acknowledged in international law, including the UNCRC
+* All decisions concerning alternative care should take full account of the desirability, in principle, of maintaining the child as close as possible to his/her habitual place of residence, in order to facilitate contact and potential reintegration with his/her family and to minimize disruption of his/her educational, cultural and social life.
+- Siblings with existing bonds should in principle not be separated by placements in alternative care unless there is a clear risk of abuse or other justification in the best interests of the child.
+In any case, every effort should be made to enable siblings to maintain contact with each other, unless this is against their wishes or interests.

 ## Embed reintegration in wider child protection systems
 * Safe and effective support for reintegration must be embedded within broader systems to protect children.